Ways to improve the emotional health of young people you care about

 - Encourage them to take up hobbies that help them to relax and cope with the stresses of school and modern life, rather than one more arena in which they have to strive to succeed

-- Practice internet safety and teach them to be cautious about how they use social media, to avoid exploitation or cyberbullying.
+- Practise internet safety and teach them to be cautious about how they use social media, to avoid exploitation or cyberbullying

 Healthy mind: happy life